Gabryxx7/bibtex-cleaneR/README.md

     r_updated	= {YES},
 }
 ```
-If you have already cited your work in your LaTeX I'd leave this as `FALSE` so you won't need to updated your `\cite{...}` in LaTeX

 - `upd_author`: Whether to updated the list of authors or not (useful when changing the reference style)

--`upd_title`: Whether to update the title or not.
+- `upd_title`: Whether to update the title or not.
 Some works might have different titles online.
-For instance looking up this work's DOI:
+For instance looking up this work's DOI will return a citation whose title is just `WebClip`.
+In this case it might be a good idea to keep the original title.
 ```BibTeX
 @InProceedings{kubitza2013webclip:1,
     title		= {WebClip: a connector for ubiquitous physical input and output for touch screen devices},